Prime Minister Netanyahu Attacks Israel's Justice System as His Corruption Trial Begins

 Netanyahu entered the Jerusalem courtroom wearing a blue surgical mask, in line with public health restriction due to the coronavirus pandemic.
 He stood and talked to his lawyer and attorneys for other defendants, refusing to sit until TV cameras left the room.

 As the proceedings began, the lawyers and judges also wore masks, with the three-judge panel sitting behind a glass divider.
 In a hint of what could lie ahead, his lawyers said they would need two to three months to respond to the arraignment, and said they needed additional funds to add to their defense’s legal team.
-Netanyahu sat silently.

-“The objective is to depose a strong, right-wing prime minister, and thus remove the nationalist camp from the leadership of the country for many years,” he said.
+Netanyahu sat silently and did not speak during the one-hour session, rising just once, briefly, to confirm he understood the charges.
+He will not be required to attend future hearings during a case that legal analysts expect to stretch over several years.
+Throughout the proceedings, the loud chants of his supporters could be heard in the courtroom.

-He said police and prosecutors had conspired to “tailor” a case against him, and said the evidence was “contaminated” and exaggerated.
+Before the session, Netanyahu said police and prosecutors had conspired to “tailor” a case against him, and said the evidence was “contaminated” and exaggerated.
 He called for the court proceedings to be broadcast live on TV to ensure “full transparency.”

 “While the media continues to deal with nonsense, with these false, trumped up cases, I will continue to lead the state of Israel and deal with issues that really matter to you,” he said, including to resuscitate the economy, and “continue to save the lives of thousands of Israelis ahead of the possibility of a second wave of coronavirus.”